10 Historical Fiction Books to Transport You Through Time

 Standalone

-Set in WWII Denmark, a story of friendship and bravery as a young girl helps her Jewish friend escape Nazi persecution.
+Set in WWII Denmark, a story of friendship and bravery as a young girl helps her Jewish friend escape Nazi persecution explores bravery and quiet resistance.
+Tense but never frightening.
+Written for Upper Elementary / Middle Grade readers.

 🔵 7.
 Sarah, Plain and Tall – Patricia MacLachlan